varun-tiwari/iamfreecodecamp/README.md

     1. create a fork from iamfreecodecamp repo
     2. create a feature branch
-    3. create a PR with detailed and well documented descriptions about what your doing.
+    3. create a PR to our `develop`branch with detailed and well documented descriptions about what your doing.

 ## Website